rebeccanpeng/pgss2020_cslab_lecture2/README.md

-# PGSS Lab Lecture 2 repository
+# PGSS Lab Lectures repository

 This repository contains my scripts and notes from L1 and L2 of CMU's PGSS 2020 CS Lab program.